A niche is like hitting the bullseye on a target. You take your best aim and shot possible to hit that tiny little area that wins you the prize.

 Who can you best grow and learn from the most in all areas of life?
 Who can help you hone your gifts the most?
 Which mentor (s) are the best mentors for you?
 Are you missing out by not spending time with the best mentors?
 What are the lost opportunities of not working with someone you respect?

-The example below is a typical conversation with the adults I coach before entering into a coach-athlete relationship.
+The example below is a typical conversation I had with adults I coached before entering into a coach-athlete relationship.

 Before I work with them, I say something like this: